 TOP TIP: Ensure your wafers are cut in advance of your holiday so that you don’t have to pack scissors.
 Medilink® offers a free wafer cutting service.

-Alternatively, you can download the Hidden Disabilities Airport Support Report by the Civil Aviation Authority for free to find out more information
+You can download the Hidden Disabilities Airport Support Report by the Civil Aviation Authority for free to find out more information

 Luggage & Packing